Harshal292004/Harshal292004/README.md

 - 👋 Hi, I'm Harshal
 - 👀 Passionate about Engineering and knowing how machines work?
-- 🌱 Currently learning about  block chain
+- 🌱 Currently learning Golang and TypeScript
-- 💞️ Open to collaborating on AI or Web Development Projects
+- 💞️ Open to collaborating on AI , Web Development , BlockChain projects
 - 📫 Email: malaniharshal95@gmail.com

 <!---